windnode/WindNODE_ABW/docs/scenarios.rst

 The inherent thermal storage capacity induced by pipes in decentral heating systems is assumed with 20 l/kW of installed heat pump power according to suggestions by the manufacturer Viessmann :cite:`viessmann2011`.
+The additional heat storage capacity for buffering is estimated with 60 l/kW of installed heat pump power.
+For the scenarios _PTH+_ and _PTH++_ an increased heating storage capacity for heating systems equipped with heat pumps is assumed.
+Total heat storage capacity is given in brackets in the table below.

 .. include:: pth_scenarios.rst